-After maintaining the same parking rates for the last four years, the University of Washington is increasing base parking rates for the Seattle campus by 12% for the 2019-20 fiscal year.
-The rates were developed in cooperation with the University Transportation Committee and other campus stakeholders, and approved by the UW Board of Regents on May 9.
-The rates are inclusive of taxes and fees and are effective as of July 1, 2019.
+The University of Washington Board of Regents on March 12 approved a 4% increase in base parking rates for the Seattle campus for the 2020-21 fiscal year.
+The rate schedule was developed in cooperation with the University Transportation Committee and other campus stakeholders.
+The rates are inclusive of taxes and fees and are effective as of July 1, 2020.

 The tables below show the new rates for commonly used parking products.